 My copper pitcher filled with black and orange beads and branches was just right for a simple centerpiece.

-Next, I added two of our witch collection to finish the centerpiece.
+Next, I added two witches from our witch collection to finish the centerpiece.
 I said this table was going to be very simple.

 It was about at this point that the wind really kicked up and my tablecloth started blowing.
 I quickly added two tall candles from Dollar Tree.
 You’ll see some small rocks I put on the corners of the table.